uswitch/trustyle/src/elements/rate-table/README.md

 formatting such as a border and some padding.

 Note that the addon is an object with one entry, with key `body`.
 This means that we want the addon to use the body hook.
+Addons can use more than one hook, but be aware that unless you add some logic to prevent it, that means the content will display twice.

 Then, in the row component, you can find the following line: